APCSLowell/SampleAssignment/README.md

 11. Then click on *index.html* to reveal the code
 ![Image 6](/images/SampleAssignment6.png)

 11. Change *index.html* to use your first name. *index.html* is the webpage that loads your program.
 To protect your privacy, you should not use your full and complete name on any webpage you create for a school assignment.
 Change the text on line 4, 11 and 18 to personalize the text with your first name.
-Then choose *File | Save*  **Don't change the name of index.html.
+Then choose *File | Save*.  **Don't change the name of index.html.
 It must be called "index."**
 ![Image 7](/images/SampleAssignment7.png)

 12. Go back to the Git Bash program and navigate to the *SampleAssignment* folder.
 Check your current location by typing `pwd`, (your *present working directory*).
 Navigate to the *apjava folder* and then type `ls` to list the files and folders.
 You should see a screen similar to this: